Addax101/SRE-Incident-management-automation/sre-incident-management-automation/automatic-response/README.md

 ## Configuration
 The behavior of Automatic Response can be customized by modifying the `response.yaml` configuration file.
 This file specifies the response actions to take for each severity level.

+## Contributing
+Contributions to this component are welcome!
+Please read the contribution guidelines for more information.